11 Sustainable Jumpsuits: Eco-Overalls You Can Romp Around In

 Many of their factories are Fair Trade certified.

-They’re well on their way to eliminating petroleum-based plastic packaging, and currently use recycled poly bags.
+They’re well on their way to eliminating virgin petroleum-based plastic packaging, instead using recycled poly bags.

 By 2025, they’ll have Net Neutral Emissions, followed by Net Positive Emissions in 2030.